MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * be able to delete account
+  * be able to delete account - back end too

   * signing up / signing in - deleting an input shouldn't give you an error message
   * fix rendering for when we display password requirements when signing up